pingcap/docs-cn/system-variables.md

 - Default value: `0`
 - Range: `[0, 9223372036854775807]`
 - This variable is used to limit the maximum number of requests TiDB can send to TiKV at the same time.
 0 means no limit.

+### tidb_streamagg_concurrency

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Default value: `1`
+- This variable sets the concurrency of the `StreamAgg` operator when queries are executed.
+- It is **NOT recommended** to set this variable.
+Modifying the variable value might cause data correctness issues.

 ### tidb_super_read_only <span class="version-mark">New in v5.3.1</span>